-THE GOOD NEWS is here at Rent Mason Bees, we’ve noticed a decline of mono wasp predators that harm our mason and leafcutter bees.
+THE GOOD NEWS is here at Rent Mason Bees, we’ve noticed a decline of mono wasp predators that harm our mason bees.
 The main reason is because of our hosts who help care for their bees… thank you!!

 Our rental program brings hosts together from around the country to help our solitary bee populations.
 They take great care of their bees and do their part to help them grow their native bee populations and teach their neighbors, families and friends the importance of pollinators.
 By not using pesticides, and removing their blocks when we notify them, they help reduce the risk of evasive wasps.
 Then, in the fall when hosts send their nesting blocks back to Rent Mason Bees, our team goes to work.